nfroggy/openmadoola/README.md

 - Music doesn't restart when pausing/unpausing the game.
 - The arcade version of the boss music is used instead of the console version.
 - The selected weapon is visible during gameplay, and you can change weapons without pausing.
-- Darutos gets drawn even when he's only partially visible, making him easier to see.
+- Daltos gets drawn even when he's only partially visible, making him easier to see.
 - You can kill multiple enemies at once when they're on top of each other (makes dealing with Nyurus much less annoying).
 - Fixed a bug where the orb you get at the end of a level wasn't animated correctly.
 - Fixed a bug where Nipata would get stuck if it spawned in a narrow gap.